Of all employee benefits, studies show that people value medical, vision, and dental benefits the most.

 The bottom line

-In general, if you have the budget and time to invest in your team’s health benefits, small group may be a good option.
+In general, if you have the budget and time to invest in your team’s health benefits, small group health insurance is a great option for your team.
 Eligible employees can sign up for plans you’ve selected and access care when they need it.

-But if saving money is currently essential for your business, the QSEHRA might be the right first step toward offering a health benefits package.
+But if saving money is currently essential for your business, the QSEHRA can be your first step toward offering a health benefits package.
 There are no participation and employer contribution requirements, so you decide what and how much to reimburse.
-Your employees will have to find the right plan for them that meets minimum essential coverage requirements.

 The best first step is to talk to a health insurance broker.
 We can help with that.